 Anyone can use the Lumbar D-Roll Supportive Cushion!
 Lumbar support is beneficial for:

 - Office workers that sit down on non-ergonomic chairs all day can benefit from using the Lumbar D roll to maintain the curvature of their lumbar spine and prevent aches, pains and overcompensation of their front hip muscles

-- Wheelchair users - most wheelchairs are not built ergonomically and sitting on a wheelchair for long periods of time without lumbar support can alter the shape of your lower back curvature causing a "sway-back" position.
-The Lumbar Roll Support Cushion can be used in conjunction with electric wheelchairs, manual wheelchairs and mobility scooters of your choice!
+- Wheelchair users - most wheelchairs are not built ergonomically.
+Sitting on a wheelchair for long periods without lumbar support can alter the shape of your lower back curvature, causing a "sway-back" position.
+The Lumbar Roll Support Cushion can be used with electric wheelchairs, manual wheelchairs, and mobility scooters!

-- Regular Drivers - most cars and especially older models do not have the appropriate support for your lumbar spine, the Lumbar Roll can provide additional lower back support and feels more comfortable when driving long distances.
+- Regular Drivers - most cars, especially older models, do not have the appropriate support for your lumbar spine; the Lumbar Roll can provide additional lower back support and make you feel more comfortable driving long distances.